 We’re thrilled to be taking you on a culinary journey that will inspire, delight and nourish you.
 Having a meal plan has many advantages, but most importantly it means you’ll be sharing great meals with friends in a caring environment where diversity, wellbeing, and community matter.

 Focus on studying, making friends & getting involved in your new community.

+When you purchase your meal plan, funds are loaded onto your UBCcard.
 The Residence Meal Plan is a declining balance plan.
 Like a debit account, Dining Dollars in your meal plan account are deducted when you make food purchases.
-Your UBCcard is your meal card.

 Residence Meal Plans are composed of two types of Dining Dollars: Residence Dollars and Flex Dollars.

 Used for most meal plan food purchases and accepted only in our three residence dining rooms (Open Kitchen, Gather and Totem).
 Purchases are tax exempt (5%) and reduced by 25% at the time of transaction.